karlseguin/pg.zig/readme.md

 Conversely, when binding a value to an SQL parameter, the library is a little more generous.
 For example, an `u64` will bind to an `i32` provided the value is within range.

+This is particularly relevant for types which are expressed as `[]u8`.
+For example a UUID can be a raw binary `[16]u8` or a hex-encoded `[36]u8`.
+Where possible (e.g. UUID, MacAddr, MacAddr8), the library will support binding either the raw binary data or text-representation.
+When reading, the raw binary value is always returned.

 ## Important Notice 2 - Invalid Connections
 Strongly consider using `pg.Pool` rather than using `pg.Conn` directly.
 The pool will attempt to reconnect disconnected connections or connections which are in an invalid state.
 Until more real world testing is done, you should assume that connections will get into invalid states.